margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 "Divine Love blesses its own ideas, and causes them to multiply, - to manifest His power."

+* the grace of God

+"the grace of God that bringeth salvation"

+* Live soberly, righteously, and godly

+* Tempted

+"Let no man say when he is tempted, I am tempted of God: for God cannot be tempted with evil, neither tempteht he any man: But every man is tempted, when he is drawn away of his own lust, and enticed."

+* the will of the Lord

+"be filled with the Spirit"

+* Peace be unto thee

+"The divine Mind is the Soul of man, and gives man dominion over all things."

+* Obedience to Truth

+"gives man power and strength"
+"Submission to error superinduces loss of power."

+* Moral courage

+"Moral courage is requisite to meet the wrong and to proclaim the right.
+But how shall we reform the man who has more animal than moral courage, and who has not the true idea of good?
+Through human consciousness, convince the mortal of his mistake in seeking material means for gaining happiness.
+Reason is the most active human faculty."

+* Resist eveil - error of every sort

+"It will flee from you"

+* Inharmony "of any kind"

+"involves weakness and suffering, - a loss of control over the body"

+* Man's enslavement

+"Man's enslavement to the msot relentless masters - passion, selfishness, envy, hatred, and revenge - is conquered only by a might struggle.
+Every hour of delay makes the struggle more severe.
+If man is not victorious over the passions, they crush out happiness, health, and manhood.
+Here Christian Science is the sovereign panacea, giving strength to the weakness of mortal mind, - strength fromt he immortal and omnipotent Mind, -and lifting humanity above itself into purer desires, even into spiritual power and good-will to man."

+* Being - holiness, harmony, immortality

+"uplift the physical and moral standard of mortals, will increase longevity, will purify and elevate character"

 ## Week of February 15, 2020 - 'Mind' - Inspiring Passages ##

 * God's thoughts towards His people